lisdude/alfred-firefox-window-workflow/README.md

 **Keyword**: fw + ⌥ (option)

-## New Firefox Developer Edition Window (cw + ⌘)
+## New Firefox Developer Edition Window (fw + ⌘)

 Opens a new Firefox Developer Edition window and brings it to the front.

 **Keyword**: fw + ⌘ (command)

-## New Private Firefox Developer Edition Window (cw + ⌘ + ⌥))
+## New Private Firefox Developer Edition Window (fw + ⌘ + ⌥)

-Opens a new Firefox Developer Edition window and brings it to the front.
+Opens a new private Firefox Developer Edition window and brings it to the front.

 **Keyword**: fw + ⌘ (command) + ⌥ (option)

 # Credits

-- This workflow is highly inspired by [caiogondim's Chrome workflow](https://github.com/caiogondim/alfred-chrome-window-workflow)
+- This workflow is highly inspired by [caiogondim's Chrome workflow](https://github.com/caiogondim/alfred-chrome-window-workflow).